ShalConnects/Balanze/LAUNCH_READY.md

-# 🎉 Your FinTech SaaS is Ready for Launch!
+# 🎉 Your Balanze SaaS is Ready for Launch!

 ## ✅ What We Fixed